jdauria97/Portfolio/README.md

 - All code was written from scratch.

--Page and its contents are works in progress and subject to updates and changes.
+- Page and its contents are works in progress and subject to updates and changes.

 ## Mock Up